5monkeys/djedi-cms/djedi-react/README.md

 inserted by the Babel plugin are executed.
 This way `djedi.prefetch()` knows about both the page node and the help text node.

-The next time this is rendered on the server, the JavaScript files have already been run and as such won’t run again – including the `djedi.reportPrefetchableNode()` calls.
+The next time this is rendered on the server, the JavaScript files in question have already been run and as such won’t run again – including the `djedi.reportPrefetchableNode()` calls.
 Rendering `<SomePage>` causes its node to be rendered too, reporting that its contents should be serialized and served to the browser.
-(This is the mutation case described above.)
+(This is the mutation case described in the previous section.)
 But rendering `<HelpPopup>` won’t render its help text node (since it isn’t shown until hovering the question mark icon).
 So that node won’t be sent down to the browser.

 This means that after the first server render, the help text node would be available immediately when the `<HelpPopup>` opens.
 But after the next server render, the help text node would starting loading when the `<HelpPopup>` opens.

-For example `<HelpPopup>` might make DOM measurements to position the popup.
+`<HelpPopup>` might make DOM measurements to position the popup.
 In this case it is not safe to rely on the node content being available straight away – it might load later.
 This is a case where using the [render](#render) prop can be helpful.
 Using it, you can make the node load earlier and/or update things when `state.type` changes.

 ##### `djedi.addNodes(nodes: Nodes): void`